 INTRODUCTION

-The Carica papaya is an evergreen plant that originated from Central America and Mexico.
+The C. papaya is an evergreen plant that originated from Central America and Mexico.
 India is the world’s largest papaya producer, contributing over 40% of the world’s total papaya production.
 This wonder fruit is packed with a broad spectrum of phytochemicals, including polysaccharides, vitamins, minerals, enzymes, proteins, glycosides, saponins, flavonoids, and phytosterols.
-These bioactive compounds in papaya have pharmacological properties and demonstrate its importance as neutraceuticals.
+These bioactive compounds in papaya have pharmacological properties and demonstrate its importance as nutraceuticals.

-The zinc (Zn) and iron (Fe) are important catalytic elements for many enzymes and also plays role in stabilizing various protein motifs.
+The Zn and Fe are important catalytic elements for many enzymes and also plays role in stabilizing various protein motifs.
 Several reports suggest that the absorption and homeostasis of Zn and Fe are tightly regulated by Zinc and iron-regulated transporter-like proteins (ZIP).
 Thus ZIP family proteins play a vital role for the availability of Zn and Fe to the plants.
 The ZIP transporters also indirectly maintain several metabolic processes and greatly contribute to growth, development, and resistance to abiotic stress (Tina et al. 2017).
 Fu et al. (2017) reported the complementation of Zn and Fe deficient mutants of yeast with ZIP genes.
 The ZIP genes are also reported to play a key role in organ development, auxin signaling, embryogenesis, vascular bundle development and trichome formation in plants (Dezar et al. 2011; Hu et al. 2012; Turchi et al. 2013; Krishna et al., 2020).
 Considering its importance, identification and functional characterization of ZIP family members have been carried out in many plants like Arabidopsis thaliana (Ciarbelli et al. 2008; Lin et al. 2009), Setaria italica (Chai et al. 2018), Zea mays (Javelle et al. 2011), Solanum lycopersicum (Zhang et al. 2014).
-Though papaya contain high amount of Zn and Fe, charactrisation and biological function of ZIP genes in papaya have not been reported so far.
-In the present investigation, we identified and characterized the ZIP family genes across the Papaya genome.
+Though papaya contain high amount of Zn and Fe, characterization and biological function of ZIP genes in papaya have not been reported so far.
+In the present investigation, we identified and characterized the ZIP family genes across the papaya genome.
 We also studied their expression pattern during the fruiting stage.
 Our study will provide a new insight and understanding about the ZIP family genes in C. papaya and will open new avenues in improving quality traits in the fruiting plants.

 material and methods